-This guide has been designed to give you easy access to the resources most frequently used for history.
+This guide has been designed to give you easy access to the resources most frequently used for historical research.
 The home page of this guide will provide you with information about how you can contact the library for assistance, a brief description of the resources highlighted in this guide, links to the Writing Center, and other useful resources.
 Use the navigation menu in the left-hand column to navigate to those different resources.
 They include:

-Reference Sources - For background information, definitions, and basic facts, consult the subject-specific encyclopedias, dictionaries, and sourcebooks.
+Finding Background Information - For background information, definitions, and basic facts, consult the subject-specific encyclopedias, dictionaries, and sourcebooks.
 A small sample of history-related reference sources are listed on this page.

-Finding Books - This page will give you access to CSU Libraries catalog.
+Finding Books - This page will give you access to CSU Libraries' catalog.
 You to search for items in the library's collection including print books, eBooks, streaming media, government documents, primary sources, and much more.

 Finding Articles - When you click on this tab, you will be presented with an annotated list of the electronic databases used most frequently for history topics.
 These databases will provide you with access to articles appearing in scholarly, peer reviewed journals as well as items published in popular sources such as news magazines, newspapers and trade publications.
 This page will also provide you with a link to Google Scholar.

 Finding Primary Sources - This tab provides you access to information about search for primary searches in CSU Libraries catalog, an annotated list of the library's subscription primary source databases, and links to primary source repositories in United States and World History.
 Please feel free to contact me for assistance in locating primary source materials.